 Casseroles and other comfort foods

-A twist on a classic Italian meal features baked eggplant slices stacked with cashew ricotta, balsamic infused baby spinach and a sweet red pepper sauce.
+A twist on a classic Italian meal features baked eggplant slices stacked with cashew ricotta, balsamic infused baby spinach and your favorite marinara sauce.
 Just add a colorful salad and fresh whole grain bread (or a simple pasta or grain dish) for a fantastic meal.
 Make sure to start soaking the cashews and pine nuts for the “ricotta” well ahead of time.
 Contributed by Jennifer Strohmeyer, from Virtually Vegan Mama. more→

 This basic vegan macaroni and cheese is rich and comforting.
 Using pureed silken tofu as a base makes it super easy.
 For an even healthier sauce, try our Almost-Raw Cheez Sauce, based on baby carrots, raw cashews, nutritional yeast, and other nutrient-dense ingredients.
 Boost the nutrition of this comfort food meal by serving with plenty of fresh veggies — this goes well with simply prepared broccoli or kale — and a colorful salad or platter of fresh cut vegetables with dip. more→